marcdlc-cs/marcdlc-cs.github.io/_pages/projects/wireshark1.md

 {:toc}

 ## Scenario
-In this lab, I will be capturing requests sent and received from my Kali machine.
+In this lab, I will be using Wireshark to capture requests sent and received from my Kali machine.
 I will then analyze these requests for captured information.
-I will also capture usernames and passwords submitted through http websites with Wireshark.

 ## Goals & Objectives